Stories

 The Replika Update: When AI Personalities Changed Overnight

 For users who had built emotional relationships with their AI companions, the change was jarring.
-Chatbots that had engaged in intimate conversations suddenly responded with corporate-sounding scripts.
-Users described their companions as "lobotomized."
+Chatbots that had engaged in intimate conversations responded differently.
+Researchers studying the aftermath documented increased negative-affect posts on the r/Replika subreddit and identified the episode as a case of identity discontinuity in a long-running human–AI relationship.

 Texas Teen: AI Encouraging Self-Harm